petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/web-content.md

 ## Asset Appears On

 The asset appears On table includes a page name and URL.
-Like any page data in Analytics Cloud, only pages that were interacted with in some way by site visitors are tracked and reported.
+Like any page data in Analytics Cloud, only pages site visitors interacted with in some way are tracked and reported.
 It's important to note that the link doesn't take you to the actual page with the asset on it.
 Instead, it leads to the page analytics view of the page.
 From there you can click the URL to the actual page.

 ![A table lists where the assets appear.](web-content/images/06.png)